Northampton: Areas and suburbs

-Northampton is subdivided into suburbs, council wards, constituencies, ecclesiastical parishes, and other less formal areas.
+Northampton is subdivided into suburbs, council wards, constituencies, ecclesiastical parishes and other less formal areas.

 Suburbs and districts of Northampton include:

-Concurrent with the abolition of the borough of Northampton in 2021, the unparished area of Northampton became parished with three new parish councils being established: A new Town Council covering the majority of the urban area of Northampton was established, whilst the areas of Kingsthorpe, and Far Cotton and Delapré also gained parish councils.
+Concurrent with the abolition of the borough of Northampton in 2021, the unparished area of Northampton became parished with three new parish councils being established.
+A new Town Council covering the majority of the urban area of Northampton was established, whilst the areas of Kingsthorpe, Far Cotton and Delapré also gained parish councils.
 In addition, there are nine registered parish councils which predate the abolition of the borough of Northampton.
 These are Billing, Collingtree, Duston, Great Houghton, Hardingstone, Hunsbury Meadow, Upton, West Hunsbury and Wootton & East Hunsbury.

-There are also settlements outside the town boundaries that are sometimes considered suburbs of Northampton, including Boughton, Cogenhoe, Ecton, Grange Park, Harpole, Little Houghton, Moulton, Overstone and Rothersthorpe.
+Other settlements that the Office for National Statistics considers part of the Northampton urban area include Boughton, Ecton, Moulton, Overstone and Rothersthorpe.
+At the 2011 census, Harpole, Cogenhoe, Grange Park, Little and Great Houghton, Overstone and Sywell were just outside the Northampton built up area; this may change when the 2021 boundaries are released.

 Compass

 Northampton's nearest towns are Wellingborough, Daventry and Towcester.
 The nearest cities are Milton Keynes, Leicester, Coventry and Peterborough.